The conservative Camassa-Holm flow with step-like irregular initial data: The conservative Camassa--Holm flow

 We have seen that invariance of the spectrum allows us to control our weak solutions.
 In the following, we are going to list a number of further properties that are preserved under the flow for the same reason.
 To this end, let us denote with $\CHdom_\infty$ the set of all pairs $(u,\mu)$ in $\CHdom$ such that

 Furthermore, for each $p>1$, let $\CHdom_p$ be the set of all pairs $(u,\mu)$ in $\CHdom$ such that

-According to Proposition~\ref{prop:Sp-classes}, the subsets $\CHdom_\infty$ and $\CHdom_p$ for $p>1$ can be completely characterized in terms of the corresponding spectral data.
-More precisely, we know that a pair $(u,\mu)$ in $\CHdom$ belongs to $\CHdom_\infty$ if and only if the spectrum $\sigma$ is purely discrete and that $(u,\mu)$ belongs to $\CHdom_p$ if and only if the spectrum $\sigma$ satisfies
+According to Proposition~\ref{prop:Sp-classes}~\ref{prop:Sp-classes-i}--\ref{prop:Sp-classes-ii}, the subsets $\CHdom_\infty$ and $\CHdom_p$ for $p>1$ can be completely characterized in terms of the corresponding spectral data.
+More precisely, we know that a pair $(u,\mu)$ in $\CHdom$ belongs to $\CHdom_\infty$ if and only if the spectrum $\sigma$ is purely discrete and that $(u,\mu)$ belongs to $\CHdom_p$ with $p>1$ if and only if the spectrum $\sigma$ satisfies

-Consistent with this, we will use condition~\eqref{eqnSinSpCH02} on the spectrum to define the subsets $\CHdom_p$ for all $p>0$.
+Consistent with this, we will use condition~\eqref{eqnSinSpCH02} on the spectrum to define the subsets $\CHdom_p$ for all $p>0$ (let us stress however that already for $p=1$ the subset $\CHdom_p$ does not allow a characterization by means of the integral~\eqref{eqnSpint} and in fact, its characterization remains an open and nontrivial problem; see~\cite{AJPR,rowo20}).
 As the spectrum is preserved under the conservative Camassa--Holm flow, all these subsets are invariant and moreover, the trace formulas in Proposition~\ref{prop:Sp-classes} give rise to conserved quantities.

 \begin{corollary} The following assertions hold: \begin{enumerate}[label=(\roman*), ref=(\roman*), leftmargin=*, widest=iii] \item The subset $\CHdom_\infty$ is invariant under the conservative Camassa--Holm flow. \item For each $p>0$, the subset $\CHdom_p$ is invariant under the conservative Camassa--Holm flow. \item The functional